GOOFy fermions: Introduction

 This 2HDM discovery has led to several attempts to explain it without recourse to the imaginary scaling proposed in~\cite{Ferreira:2023dke,Ferreira:2025ate}.
 In~\cite{Haber:2025cbb} a toy model with two real scalars was studied~\cite{Boh:2024MPI}, and shown to possess parameter relations which are all-order RG-invariant under a $r_0$-like imaginary scaling of the fields; this inspired a complexification of the model, whereupon real scalar fields were replaced by complex ones and the larger theory was required to be invariant under ``normal" symmetries.
 The parameter relations protected by symmetries in the complexified theory could then imply the desired relations among the parameters of the original model.
 This proposal implies that symmetry-like relations in a model could be caused by genuine symmetries in a larger, not necessarily real, model -- the idea is not that the complexified theory is a UV completion of the original model, rather that the RG-invariant relations are obtained as algebraic identities shared between both theories.
-In~\cite{Trautner:2025yxz} a different argument was proposed, analysing transformations of doublet fields which do not preserve the form of the kinetic terms, rather changing their sign; it was then argued that such sign changes would not be relevant for RG invariance, since even numbers of scalar propagators would always be present for the relevant loop calculations.
-This proposal has the disadvantage, until now, of not being able to incorporate gauge interactions.
+In~\cite{Trautner:2025yxz} a different argument was proposed, analysing transformations of doublet fields which do not preserve the form of the kinetic terms, rather changing their sign; it was then argued that such sign changes do not affect the RG-invariant relations found.
+In this proposal it is argued that GOOFy-violating kinetic terms, including the gauge interaction terms present in the covariant derivatives, act as \textit{soft breaking terms} for the RG invariant relations found, and therefore should not spoil them at any order.